AlexsLemonade/refinebio-web/README.md

 In the terminal, run:

 1. [`brew install yarn`](https://formulae.brew.sh/formula/yarn) to install Yarn
-2. [`yarn set version 3.6.1`](https://yarnpkg.com/cli/set/version) to set the Yarn version
+2. [`yarn set version 3.6.1`](https://yarnpkg.com/cli/set/version) to specify the Yarn version

 #### npm

-Alternetvely, you can install Yarn using [npm](https://www.npmjs.com/package/yarn) which comes with Node.js.
+Alternatively, Yarn can be installed using [npm](https://www.npmjs.com/package/yarn) which comes with Node.js.

 To switch the Node.js version, we recommend using a node version manager such as [fnm](https://github.com/Schniz/fnm?ref=blog.apify.com) or [nvm](https://github.com/nvm-sh/nvm).

 ## Development

+The following commands must be run in the project root directory.

 ### Initialization

-To install the packages and dependencies, run the following command in the project root directory:
+To install the packages and dependencies, run the following command:

 ```
 yarn install